-No one shall use the Licensed Premises for sleeping apartments or residential purposes, for the storage of personal effects or articles other than those required for busines proposes, or for any illegal purpose.
+No one shall use the Licensed Premises for sleeping apartments or residential purposes, for the storage of personal effects or articles other than those required for business poses, or for any illegal purpose.

-The Licensee must observe strict care not to allow windows to remain the so as to admit rain or snow, or so as to interfere with the heating of the Building.
-The License neglecting this rule will be responsible for any damage caused to the properties other have es, or to the property of the Licensor, by such carelessness.
-The Licenset when closing the licensed Premises, shall close all windows and lock all doors.
+The Licensee must observe strict care not to allow windows to remain so as to admit rain or snow, or so as to interfere with the heating of the Building.
+The property of the responsible for any damage caused to the property of the Licensor, by such carelessness.
+The Licenson, when closing the remainder of the Premises, shall close all windows and lock all doors.

-The Licensee shall not without the express written and the Licensor, place additional locks upon any doors of the Licensed Press and shall not permit any duplicate keys to be made therefor; but shall use only addition and vs obtained from the Licensor, at the expense of the Licensee, and shall surrender to the Licenser on the cermination of the Lease all keys of the Licensed Premises.
+The Licensee shall not without the express written additional locks upon any doors of the Licensed Preress and shall not permit any duplicate keys to be made therefor; but shall use only addition and we obtained that the Licenser, at the expense of the Licensee, and shall surrender to the License termination of the Lease all keys of the Licensed Premises.

-No inflammable oils or other inflammable, toxic, dangerous develosive materials shall be kept or permitted to be kept in or on the table sed Premises or a superpotent.
+No inflammable oils or other inflammable, toxic, dangerous a plosive materials shall be kept or permitted to be kept in or on a seed Premises or a Property.

-No bicycles or other vehicles shall be block when the Licensed Provises or upon the Licensor's Property, including any lane of our urtyard, you want to revise agreed in writing.
+No bicycles or other vehicles shall be by the William Licensed Parkses or upon the Licensor's Property, including any lane of curtyard, it is a wise agreed in writing.

-Nothing shall be placed on the outside of an down of projections of the Licensed Premises.
-No air conditioning economic shall be placed the windows of the Licensed Premises without the consent in a fiting table Licenso.
+Nothing shall be placed on the outside of a dox of projections of the Licensed Premises.
+No air conditioning economic shall be placed the windows of the Licensed Premises without the consent of fitting the Licensed

-The Licensor respects the right prestrict the post of the Building before 8:00 a.m. and after 4:00 p.m.
+The Licensor regress es the right restrict the of the Building before 8:00 a.m. and after 4:00 p.m.

-Canvassing, solver and reading the first of g is prohibited.
+Canvassing, solver and reasoning in an angle is prohibited.

-The Licensee shall the potain in writing the consent of the Licensor to any alteration or modulated to the electrical system in the Licensed Premises and all such alterations and matication, we ll be a colleted at the Licensee's expense by an electrical contractor acceptable to the mesor.
+The Licensee shall see Stain in writing the consent of the Licensor to any alteration or more than to the electrical system in the Licensed Premises and all such alterations and affication.
+It be a letted at the Licensee's expense by an electrical contractor acceptable to the ensor.